Part of Applied System Dynamics - Communication & prediction

 Conversations often do not break down because of words alone.
-They break down when systems process meaning, threat and old rules.
+They break down when systems process meaning, threat, personal truth and old rules.

-Within Human System Protocol™, communication is not just an exchange of language.
-Communication is system exchange: input, interpretation, activation, operating rules, behavior and feedback between people.
+Within Human System Protocol™, communication is not a separate exchange of language.
+Communication is system exchange: input, predictive interpretation, activation, operating rules / learned system logic, choice space, output and feedback between people.

 System exchange